steevanb/versionsbundle/README.md

             tags:
                 - { name: bundle.install }

+Create the service who implements Install :

 	# MyBundle/Installer/Install.php
 	namespace MyBundle/Installer;

 	use kujaff\VersionsBundle\Installer\Install as BaseInstall;
 	use kujaff\VersionsBundle\Versions\Version;

 	class Install implements BaseInstall
 	{
 		public function getBundleName()
 		{
 			return 'MyBundle';
 		}

 		public function install()
 		{
 			// make stuff to install your bundle, like creating dirs, updating database schema, etc
 			// and then return the version when installation is done
 			// most of the time it will NOT be the bundle version, it's the version when THIS script is done
 			// an update will be performed after the installation to update to the bundle version return new Version('1.0.0');
 		}
 	}

 Create an update script by implementing Update
 ==============================================